 - i.
-The disputed domain name is confusingly similar to the Complainant's ELF BAR trade mark in which it has rights.
-The letters "usa" in the disputed domain name is an abbreviation of the country name, United States of America.
-Consumers would mistakenly believe that the Respondent's website to which the disputed domain name resolves is the Complainant's official online store in the U.S. - ii.
+The disputed domain name is confusingly to the Complainant's ELF BAR trade mark in which it has rights.
+The additional letter "s" in the disputed domain name does not remove the confusing similarity with the Complainant's ELF BAR trade mark. - ii.
 The Respondent has no rights or legitimate interest in respect of the disputed domain name.
 The Complainant never permitted, authorized or licensed the Respondent to use the ELF BAR trade mark in any manner or to register the disputed domain name.
 The Respondent has no trademark rights in ELF BAR.

 The Respondent registered and is using the disputed domain name in bad faith.
 The disputed domain name is a fanciful term created by the Complainant.
-The disputed domain name was discovered during inspections of fake ELF BAR goods seized by authorities in China during a counterfeit goods investigation.
-The website to which the disputed domain name resolves ("the Respondent's website") passes off as a verification website of fake goods, which attempts to mislead consumers that the goods they are buying are genuine products sold by the Complainant, to reap illicit benefits.
+The disputed domain name was discovered by the Complainant's employees who obtained the disputed domain name by scanning an anti-counterfeit code on the packaging of a counterfeit product.
+The website to which the disputed domain name resolves ("the Respondent's website") passes off as the Complainant by containing links to the Complainant's official website and as a verification website of fake goods, which attempts to mislead consumers that the goods they are buying are genuine products sold by the Complainant, to reap illicit benefits.
 The ELF BAR trade mark is well known and exclusively associated with the Complainant.
 The Respondent is using the disputed domain name to attract and confuse Internet users into believing that he is affiliated with the Complainant when he is in no way associated with the Complainant.
 The Respondent's use of the disputed domain name for fraudulent purposes is evidence that the Respondent has actual knowledge of the Complainant and its ELF BAR trade mark.